catuss-a/nm-objdump/README.md

 nm-objdump
 ==========

-recode of nm and objdump binaries (Fedora)
+recode of nm and objdump binaries (Fedora). both handle elf32 and elf64 format

 nm
 ==========